xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 -

-When you concatenate a string with a value that is not a string, the latter is con- verted to a string.
+When you concatenate a string with a value that is not a string, the latter is converted to a string.

 ```
 int age = 13;